VetFamily: Andy Reid

 Andy Reid Kansas City Chiefs Super Bowl

 Walter was originally from Cape Cod.
-After his service, he and Reid’s mother moved to California to raise Reid and his older brother by 10 years, Reggie.
+After his service, he and Reid’s mother moved to California to raise Reid and his older brother Reggie.
 They lived in a house where they could see the lights of the Dodgers Stadium.

 Walter went on to work in scene design in Hollywood and though he was strict, he also liked to poke fun.
 Reggie told the Kansas City Star that their father had a prankster side, and that Reid inherited it.
 He said it wasn’t unusual for Walter to use props from the film studio, including wigs, for fun at home.